sergiokopplin/indigo/_posts/2020-05-06-aging_developmental_trajectories.md

 - rna-seq
 - velocity
 projects: true
-description: "Differentiation reveals the plasticity of age-related change in murine muscle progenitors"
+description: "Differentiation reveals latent features of aging and an energy barrier in murine myogenesis"
 ---

 *This post is adapted from [a series of posts on Twitter](https://twitter.com/jacobkimmel/status/1236098664147202048) and is intended to provide a ~5 minute summary of a recent paper.
 Please see the paper or research website for a more detailed description.*